mrizwanakram/OllamaResumeExtractor/README.md

 - Performance may vary based on the format and structure of the input resume.
 - The quality of extraction depends on the capabilities of the underlying Ollama model.
 - It may struggle with highly unconventional resume formats or non-English resumes.
-- The tool does not verify the accuracy of the information in the resume.
+- The script does not verify the accuracy of the information in the resume.

 ### Recommendations

-Users should be aware of the tool's limitations and potential risks.
+Users should be aware of the script's limitations and potential risks.
 It's recommended to manually verify the extracted information for critical applications.
 Further testing and validation are advised for specific use cases to evaluate its performance accurately.

 ## How to Get Started with the Model